Shashank3736/discord-bot/README.md

+> Warning: The template is made with purpose of heavy bots.
+If you want to make small bot using it may not be a good idea.

 # Welcome
 A discord.js library template to create discord bots a bit faster.
 This framework provide most of the common things to developer as a boost.